d3/d3-format/README.md

 <a name="locale_format" href="#locale_format">#</a> <i>locale</i>.<b>format</b>(<i>specifier</i>)

-Returns a new format function with the given string *specifier*.
+Returns a new format function for the given string *specifier*.
 The returned function takes a number as the only argument, and returns a string representing the formatted number.
 The general form of a specifier is:

 ```
 [​[fill]align][sign][symbol][0][width][,][.precision][type]